 The profound and surface structure of the language

 The surface structure of the language is what we send strictly from the viewpoint of the content and refers to the words we use.
 The profound structure is all that we communicate without realizing it and what we communicate through the way we communicate.
-Apart from the non-verbal and para verbal languages, there is also another type of language that reflects the profound structure: metalanguage.
+Apart from the non-verbal and para-verbal languages, another type of language reflects the profound structure: metalanguage.

 “Meta” is a word that means “above” in Ancient Greek.
 In the current language, “meta” also means “about” or “located at an upper level”.
 “Meta” designates all that can be found at an upper level of abstraction or generality.

-The metalanguage designates the process through which, while analyzing the words used to send a certain message, one highlights the message sent using the words beyond words, leading up to having a very precise portrait of the state and even personality of the one who has created a message at one point.
-The metalanguage analysis can predominantly be used in psychotherapy, human resources, the study of the consumer’s behavior, and interpersonal and organizational communication.
+The metalanguage designates the process through which, while analyzing the words used to send a specific message, one highlights the message forwarded using words beyond words, leading to an accurate portrait of the state and even the personality of the one who has created a statement at one point.
+The metalanguage analysis can predominantly be used in psychotherapy, human resources, consumer behavior study, and interpersonal and organizational communication.

-If the analysis is performed on an already available message, which is finely “dissected” depending on certain criteria which are meant to be followed, being an advanced form of the content analysis, the metalanguage strategy helps us create new messages, which we “craft” so that they would surpass the psychological barriers of the receiver.
+Suppose the analysis is performed on an already available message, which is finely “dissected” depending on specific criteria meant to be followed, being an advanced form of content analysis.
+In that case, the metalanguage strategy helps us create new messages, which we “craft” to surpass the receiver’s psychological barriers.

-This implies the use of the language in a directed controlled manner, to direct the interlocutor’s perception towards the idea intended by the one who performs the persuasion step.
+This implies the use of language in a controlled manner to direct the interlocutor’s perception toward the idea intended by the one who performs the persuasion step.
 It mainly applies to marketing, public relations, politics, sales, consultancy, coaching, psychotherapy, human resources management, and interpersonal and organizational communication.

 Axes of the information dimension

-The way we represent certain information to ourselves and the way we present them to others create certain representations for others and are a defining aspect of communication among people.
-In a controlled manner, it can also be an extremely powerful means of persuasion.
+The way we represent certain information to ourselves and present it to others creates certain representations for others and is a defining aspect of communication among people.
+In a controlled manner, it can also be a compelling means of persuasion.
 And this is precisely what this essay is all about.
-It describes the way certain patterns and styles of thinking can be used.
+It describes the way specific patterns and styles of thinking can be used.

-A tendency that might occur is putting labels on certain persons, but before rushing into that, I need to mention that these are merely communication styles and do not define the personality of a person.
+A tendency that might occur is putting labels on specific persons.
+Still, before rushing into that, I need to mention that these are merely communication styles and do not define a person’s personality.

-The control over the public opinion is performed employing language flexibility, through which one speculates the neurologic support of perceiving messages in an intentionally distorted manner.
-Not only do they intend to deliberately send messages with a specific load but journalists have learned to edit materials in this respect.
-Practically, these are full of omissions, distortions, generalizations, and figures of speech, which besides decoding the metalanguage, offer a perspective that is very different from the real one and produces wrong effects of suggestion to the reader.
+The control over public opinion is performed employing language flexibility, through which one speculates the neurologic support of perceiving messages in an intentionally distorted manner.
+Not only do they intend to deliberately send messages with a specific load, but journalists have learned to edit materials in this respect.
+Practically, these are full of omissions, distortions, generalizations, and figures of speech.
+Besides decoding the metalanguage, it offers a perspective that is very different from the real one and produces wrong effects of suggestion to the reader.